 By investing in Urban Tech, you understand the challenges communities face from a lack of digital inclusion.
 Your investment says that you support opportunities that await young people if they are technologically skilled and socially and emotionally healthy.

-These schools are now creating a culture of diversity, inclusion and racial justice in their classrooms and students are becoming active participants in fostering respect and understanding among their peers and school staff.
+These schools are now creating a culture of diversity, inclusion, and racial justice in their classrooms.
+Students are actively fostering respect and understanding among their peers and school staff.

 Our work is far from over.
 Your support will help us continue to directly break down the barriers that affect historically underserved students and build a stronger, more equitable future.

-Our Dignity for All program has the potential to increase access and facilitate greater connection for students when paired with in-person instruction, but we can't serve our children better if we don't reimagine how learning happens both in school and at home.
+Our Dignity for All program has the potential to increase access and facilitate greater connection for students when paired with in-person instruction.
+Still, we can't serve our children better if we don't reimagine how learning happens at school and home.

-Our students who have historically gone without support and access are the ones doubly burdened by a remote learning education.
+Historically, our students who have gone without support and access are doubly burdened by a remote learning education.